You Can Now Officially Clean Your House With A Diptyque Candle

 Fabulousness: 9

 Lighting Diptyque candles is an experience.
-Our senior affiliate director, Elizabeth Buxton, actually lives in fear of lighting her very own Feu de Bois/Wood Fire Candle due to the jar's whimsical nature and overall grandeur.
-Alas, not only did I feed my candle a flame, but I also spilled a good portion of melted wax on my hand.
+Alas, as I lit it, I spilled a good portion of melted wax on my hand.
 And, wow, my hand smells amazing as well as my kitchen-dining-living room.
 My only squabble with the candle — despite its combo of basil, mint, and tomato leaf — is that the scent doesn't scream "kitchen," nor did it fully refresh the room.
 My apartment took on a sweet, detergent-esque aroma as opposed to a spicier, earthy one.
-It did disperse some, but not all, of the sulfur smell in my apartment 30 minutes after I finished my hardboiled eggs.
-(Perhaps my standards are so high because I swear by Brightland's savory olive oil candle Digestif.)
+It did disperse some, but not all, of the sulphur smell in my apartment 30 minutes after I finished my hardboiled eggs.

+Ceramic For Wool & Delicate Textiles With Cedarwood (Pack Of 3), $70 (launches on the 27th of July)

 Fragrance: 10